Part Time Jobs in Yokohama

 Antenna America - Part Time Jobs in Yokohama

-Japan is known for some of their outlandish styles, but just because you are not in Harajuku doesn’t mean you won’t find any fashionable stores.
-Like Tokyo, Yokohama has high end brands stores like Gucci and popular stores such as Uniqlo and H&M. You will have lots of face to face interactions with people, which makes it great part-time job if you want to work and practice your Japanese at the same time.
+Japan is known for some of their outlandish styles, from Otaku to Gyaru, but just because you are not in Harajuku doesn’t mean you won’t find any fashionable stores.
+Like Tokyo, Yokohama has high-end brands stores like Gucci and popular stores such as Uniqlo and H&M. You will have lots of face-to-face interactions with people, which makes it a great part-time job if you want to work and practice your Japanese at the same time.

 Why teach English?
 Because it's a flexible, fun, and a great introduction to the working world in Japan.
 While some schools require that you have a TOEFL certification or a year of teaching experience; in general, a bachelor degree is the most important qualification.
 Some schools don’t even require that, just a friendly attitude and willingness to work hard.
 If you are not a native speaker, don’t worry - a lot of schools only judge based on fluency.
 Teaching English also has a good hourly rate.
 There is a reason people from all over the world come to teach English in Japan.

 Not sure if it suits your style?
 How about considering us?

 We have teachers from more than 25 countries.
 Don't worry!
 We hire teachers without University degrees and you don’t have to wear a suit.
 We are ambassadors of our own countries and we give students the key to a different life and a different way of thinking.
 In addition, we welcome teachers from all over the world and we accept all kinds of fashion and personalities.